Berkeley-MDes/tdf-fa23-upasanapradhan/README.md

 I added and created a honeycomb design with the file given to us by the professor.
 I was curious what my professor had originally imagined the phone stand to be used for.
 It was great to hear his answer that although it was intended for a phone stand, people use it as a paperweight and even a penholder.

 <img width="200" alt="Pen Stand" src="https://github.com/Berkeley-MDes/tdf-fa23-upasanapradhan/blob/main/assets/honeycomb.jpg">

+I can see myself delving deeper into generative design, where algorithms can help shape more organic and intricate forms.
+I also want to explore optimization techniques, using design algorithms to create models that are not only aesthetically pleasing but also structurally efficient.

 # Report - Week 4(09/19/2024-09/26/2024) #

+### The Hero Shot###
-A final Shot to document my success at the very first project.
+A Final Shot to document my success at the very first project.

 <img width="200" alt="Phone Stand" src="https://github.com/Berkeley-MDes/tdf-fa23-upasanapradhan/blob/main/assets/FinalTDFProject01.png">